 Contrary to this rule, an unbroken rest period of at least 60 hours in each continuous period of 12 x 24 hours can be implemented, with the agreement of the employee participation body.
+This deviation from the rule does not apply to dancers.

-Article 25 Performance-free weeks for actors
+Article 26 Performance-free weeks for actors